ctu-geoforall-lab-projects/phd-pesek-2024/src/README.md

                         result in huge memory needs in case of a big dataset --validation_set_percentage VALIDATION_SET_PERCENTAGE
-                        If generating the dataset - Percentage of the entire dataset to be used for the validation or detection in the form of a decimal number --filter_by_classes FILTER_BY_CLASSES
+                        If generating the dataset - Percentage of the entire dataset to be used for the detection in the form of a decimal number --filter_by_classes FILTER_BY_CLASSES
                         If generating the dataset - Classes of interest.
 If specified, only samples containing at least one of